spazzola/device-registry-interview/README.md

 A small Ruby on Rails application for managing device assignments within an organization.
 This project was implemented as part of a recruitment task.

+NOTE: there was a bit of confusion about the time limit (the task was sent to me Monday morning, but I got it in the evening).
+I finished the main part by Wednesday evening, and that’s on the main branch.
+I also did an extra refactor (merging everything into one device service, following Single Responsibility principle), and that’s on the refactor/single-device-service-implementation branch.

 ## ✅ Features

 - Users can assign a device to themselves.